jakubMitura14/Azure-Medicine-Data-Engineering/README.md

 ![image](https://user-images.githubusercontent.com/53857487/115953879-59c22700-a4ee-11eb-9866-74976330c04d.png)

-## Secrets
-most important secrets are to DataBricks and storage

-##krowa

 ## DataBricks integration
 In order to enable integration of Databricks with azure keyvoult we need a premium account and also access the create scope in the Databricks via pasting appropriate url as shown below